sushil2601/javaScript_practise/REACT.md

 Ans :-
     Redux is an open-source JavaScript library used for state management.

-    Redux provides a centralized store that holds the entire state an application and allow components to access and update the state in a predictable manner.
+    Redux provides a centralized store that holds the entire state of an application and allow components to access and update the state in a predictable manner.

 Q. Redux Toolkit.
 Ans :- Redux Toolkit is the official, recommended way to write Redux logic.
 It simplifies store setup and reduces boilerplate.